chanceback/Airline-Travel-Management-System/README.md

 # Airline-Travel-Management-System

 ## About
-Proof of concept CRUD (Create, React, Update, Delete) site with database interaction.
+This is a proof of concept CRUD (Create, Retrieve, Update, Delete) site with database interaction.

 This site is meant to be used by a theoretical airline.
 The user is able to insert new entries, update entries, delete entries, search and view existing entries for a variety of airline-related applications.